Call for Free Consultaion

 1. Negotiate

-Assuming bankruptcy is not your best option and depending on the merits of your case, negotiation may be the next best step.
+Assuming bankruptcy is not your best option and depending on the merits of your case, negotiation with the debt collector may be the next best step.
 If you hire a debt settlement attorney to assist you with the lawsuit, your attorney will negotiate for you.
 However, if you are determined to go it alone, you are generally better talking to the opposing firm than doing nothing (*this is a generalization; each situation is different).
 Just keep in mind, they are not looking out for your best interest.
 They are likely not going to tell you about your defenses to the lawsuit or your protections from collection.
 Their job is to get you to pay.

 1. Any Settlement Agreement Should be in Writing